Overview

 How we can help

-At Bick & Steele, we can help you navigate the complicated planning approval system in NSW.
-Based in Sydney, we’ve assisted clients across the State, providing them with valuable assistance on a wide range of planning law matters.
-We can help you by:
+At Bick & Steele, we can help you navigate the complicated planning approval systems in various States and Territories across Australia.
+We provide our clients with valuable assistance on a wide range of planning law matters including by:

-• determining the best planning approval pathway for your project and advising you on the approvals required to carry out your development;
+• determining the best planning approval pathway for a project and advising on the approvals required to carry out your development;

-• undertaking planning due diligence to determine whether particular development may be carried out on your land or land you propose to acquire;
+• undertaking planning due diligence to determine whether particular development may be carried out on the land;

-• reviewing your DA and environmental assessment (if required) to ensure that it is legally robust;
+• reviewing your application for planning approval and environmental assessment (if required) to ensure that it is legally robust;

 • where appropriate, retaining technical experts under legal professional privilege to advise on the merits of your development;

-• advising you about modifying your development consent under section 4.55 of the EP&A Act;
+• advising you about modifying your planning approval;

 • advising you about existing use rights or continuing use rights;